nicholaslum444/PhotosafeBackend/README.md

 Note: since the app will hardcode the api address, use a proxy agent on your local machine to route the actual api address to localhost.
 Disable the proxy routing when you want to access the real server.

+## Testing Environment
+Tests are written in the Mocha/Chai framework.
+They can be found in `test/test.js`.

+Database seeds are found in `test/seeds.sql`.
+To seed the database for testing, navigate to the root of the repository and run `mysql -u root -h 127.0.0.1 -P 3306 -p < test/seeds.sql`.
+Replace `root` with your own mysql username.
+Enter your mysql password when prompted.

+Then run `npm test` to execute the tests.
+Tests run in top-down order, so you can add, check and delete items from the database in sequential tests.

+Re-seed the database as needed, if the environment goes out of sync.

 ## Production Environment
 Set apache/nginx to route http://photosafe.tk to the folder where the landing page files are stored.